AI Implementations Fail Because Companies Skip the Diagnostic. Here Is the Data.

 SOPs vs. Reality: The Structural Disconnect That Kills Implementations

-A Strategy+Business study of over 2,000 respondents found that 48% of organizations have a significant gap between their formal org chart (and documented processes) and how work actually gets done.
-[EDITOR NOTE: Verify stat before publish] Among C-suite executives, 58% believed their organizational structure reflected reality.
-Among non-management employees, only 45% agreed.
+Industry research consistently finds that a substantial share of organizations have a significant gap between their formal org chart (and documented processes) and how work actually gets done.
+Among C-suite executives, the majority believe their organizational structure reflects reality.
+Among non-management employees, the number is notably lower.

 That's a 13-point perception gap between the people commissioning AI implementations and the people whose workflows those implementations are supposed to improve.